ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 10.10.10.189 - - [20/Sep/2020 23:42:55] "GET / HTTP/1.1" 200 -
 10.10.10.189 - - [20/Sep/2020 23:42:56] "GET /rss_template.php HTTP/1.1" 200 -
 ```
 Great !
-It works and confirm SSRF, now lets check out the debug parameter functionality.
+It works, we have a potential SSRF, now lets check out the debug parameter functionality.

-If we pass `debug` parameter in the url, the webpage displayed is the same, but instead we can a addition of html comments in the source of the page.
+If we pass `debug` parameter in the url as <http://blog.travel.htb/awesome-rss/?debug> the webpage displayed is the same, but instead we get a addition of html comments in the source of the page.

 ![debug](/assets/img/Posts/Travel/debug.png)

-Looking at the workflow, First we visited the awesome-rss page where the feed got cached and as we supplied debug parameter in the url `debug.php` script got executed and comments were generated at the source of the page.
+Looking at the workflow, First we visited the awesome-rss page where the feed got cached and as we supplied debug parameter in the url and `debug.php` script got executed generating debug comments at the source of the page.

-The output shows a `PHP serialized object` along with a key name which seems to be generated using `$simplepie->set_cache_location('memcache://127.0.0.1:11211/?timeout=60&prefix=xct_');` line we saw in rss_template.php as we can the prefix as `xct_` matches with debug output `xct_4e5612ba07(...)`
+The debug output shows a `PHP serialized object` along with a key name which seems to be generated using `$simplepie->set_cache_location('memcache://127.0.0.1:11211/?timeout=60&prefix=xct_');` line we saw in rss_template.php as we can the prefix as `xct_` matches with debug output `xct_4e5612ba07(...)`

 ### Memcache Poisoning